sd-brewer/sql-project/QA.md

 &nbsp;

-## RISK 4 : Sales quantities from session_transactions may differ from product_sales
+## Risk 4 : Sales quantities from session_transactions may differ from product_sales

 ### SQL Queries:
 ```SQL